 4. Wrapped Wall

 Have a large or thick wall that divides two rooms?
 Consider wrapping it in natural stone veneer panels to create a dynamic appearance.
+Love the look of carbon slate?
 This charcoal-colored wall is inset with bookshelves for added function and brings some depth to the interior design.
 Situated near a window, it also adds contrast to the room, reflecting just enough light to keep from getting too dark, while still adding gravity to the room.

 5. Lit Bathroom Wall